bet4a/d3wiki/Histogram-Layout.md

 > [Wiki](Home) ▸ [[API Reference]] ▸ [[Layouts]] ▸ **Histogram Layout**

 A **histogram layout** shows the distribution of data by grouping discrete data points into bins.
-See [Histogram Chart](http://bl.ocks.org/1933560) for example usage.
+See [Histogram](http://bl.ocks.org/3048450) for example usage.

 <a name="histogram" href="Histogram-Layout#wiki-histogram">#</a> d3.layout.<b>histogram</b>()